 Take good care of yourself - Hepatitis C causes liver damage.
 Everything you eat drink, smoke, swallow, or rub on your skin goes through your liver.
-Think about what you put in your body so you can minimize harm to your liver.
-Reduce your alcohol intake.
-It’s the most harmful thing for your liver.
 Help your liver do its job.
 Eating a healthy, low-fat, low salt diet.
-Drinking plenty of water.
+Reduce your alcohol intake.
+Drink plenty of water.
 Get enough rest.
-Do some light exercise.
+Do some light exercise. .

-Consider getting vaccinated against hepatitis A and hepatitis B - Having more than one type of hepatitis could be very hard on your liver.
-Talk to your healthcare provider about what type of Hep C you have (called your genotype) as well as how much Hep C you have in your blood (called viral load).
+Consider getting vaccinated against Hepatitis A and Hepatitis B - Having more than one type of hepatitis could be very hard on your liver.
+Talk to your healthcare provider about what type of Hepatits C you have (called your genotype).
 This information will help you and your healthcare provider make the best treatment decisions for you.

-Consider treatment - You can live a healthy life with Hep C. Treatment works better for some than for others.
-Talk with a healthcare provider to find out more about treatment and make the decision that's best for you.
+Consider treatment - You can live a healthy life with Hep C. Talk with a healthcare provider to find out more about treatment and make the decision that's best for you.

 Think about getting support - Many people find it helpful to join a support group or connect with other people through the internet who also have Hep C. Talk with people you care about and build a strong support system for yourself.